animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-When developing Spring Data applications using {data-store-name} as {data-store-name} `ClientCache` applications, it is useful during development to configure the server to match the client in a client/server topology.
-In fact, {data-store-name} expects that when you have a "/Example" PROXY `Region` on the client, that a matching `Region` by name (i.e. "Example") exists in the server.
+When developing Spring Data applications using GemFire as GemFire `ClientCache` applications, it is useful during development to configure the server to match the client in a client/server topology.
+In fact, GemFire expects that when you have a "/Example" PROXY `Region` on the client, that a matching `Region` by name (i.e. "Example") exists in the server.